 Jane (Gibson) Morrison’s family struggled after her death (see below) and James Morrison was deported to Hobart, Van Diemen’s Land (Tasmania) in February 1851 following his conviction for stealing sheep.
 James died on the 26th April 1867 and was buried on 28th April 1867 in the Tenterden area near Sydney (Blue Mountains area, Bolivia, New England, New South Wales).

 After James’s deportation the children seem to have been cared for by two of their aunts; Jane’s sister, Ann O’Shaughnessy who lived in the Mile End area of London (4 of the girls are listed with her in the 1851 census) and James’s sister, Mary Maria Huckerby who lived in Hose (she was baptized and buried Mary Maria but marriage and census records give her name as Maria).
+LH also refers to male members of the family moving to the Staffordshire area – perhaps because of the stigma of the deportations or because they felt the police were watching them.

 The Children of James and Jane Morrison: